 As you learn more about using your camera, and start taking beautiful pictures, you might also want a way to share them with the rest of the world.
 There are many social networking platforms that are ideal for this sort of thing like: Instagram, Flickr, Google Photos, Tumblr, and Facebook, along with hundreds more.

 However, one of the most popular, and effective ways, to share your pictures is a simple, humble, tried-and-true blog.
 Even though blogs are sort of like grandpas in our modern internet age, there’s a reason they have stuck around for more than two decades: they’re intuitive, easy to set up, and they allow you to have full control over your content.
-Many photographers enjoy using blogs because of their flexibility and customizability, and if you want to spent a bit of money for a dedicated blog platform like Squarespace, or a self-hosted WordPress installation, you can get even more creative.
+Many photographers enjoy using blogs because of their flexibility and customizability, and if you want to spent a bit of money for a dedicated blog platform like Squarespace, or a self-hosted WordPress installation (we recommend you set up your hosting using Bluehost who have a great deal running at the moment to get you hosting and a free domain and simple WordPress setup at 50% off the normal price), you can get even more creative.